defold/doc/docs/en/shared/blend-modes.md

 : Brighten the background with the color values of the corresponding pixels of the component: `src.rgb + dst.rgb`

 Multiply
-: Darken the background with values of the the corresponding pixels of the component: `src.rgb * dst.rgb`
+: Darken the background with values of the corresponding pixels of the component: `src.rgb * dst.rgb`

+Screen
+: Opposite of Multiply.
+Brighten background and values of the corresponding pixels of the component: `src.rgb - dst.rgb * dst.rgb`